-Everything comes back to theme at the end of the day.
+At the end of the day, everything comes back to theme.
 What are some of the big ones?
 Death, power, money, corporate corruption, the pursuit of happiness, ambition, racism, sexism, ageism, ableism, the universal longing to belong… Whatever the theme is, keep it at the forefront of everything you do: try to understand how your character serves the story you’re telling in their individual relation to that theme.

 2. What does the writer say about your character?

 In a character breakdown, sometimes you’ll get nothing more than the character’s name.
 Sometimes, you’ll get their age, occupation and even the details of their relationship to other characters in the story.
 Write all that down!
 The character bio that a screenwriter might give you can vary wildly, from the most in depth-description of a character you’ve ever seen, to something like this:

 SALLY.
 Works at the mechanics, has known SIMON for three years.
 Suspicious.
 26.

 In terms of characterisation, the amount of detail the writer gives you reveals how much creative license you have to use.
 It shows you whether you have to turn a square, a dodecahedron or a singular line into a three-dimensional, living, breathing human.
 If you are given that singular line of ‘WOMAN–any age‘, I feel the writer is saying to me: “Go for it, I have no idea who she is yet.”
 What a gift!

 3. What does your character say about themselves?

 Get your face back in that script and go through it with a fine-tooth comb.
 If your character says anything about themselves, then get your notebook out and write it all down—no matter how big or how small it may seem.